-Table 3.5 presented the level of cultural competency in which cultural desire got the highest result with 3.58 with a descriptive level of strongly agree, followed by cultural skill with 3.51, interpreted as strongly agree.
-Lastly, cultural knowledge got the mean of 3.36 only or agreed as a descriptive level.
+Table 3.5 presented the level of cultural competency in which cultural desire got the highest result with 3.58 with a descriptive level of strongly agree, to be followed by the cultural skill with 3.51, interpreted as strongly agree, and lastly, cultural knowledge got the mean of 3.36 only or agreed as descriptive level.
 Moreover, the level of cultural competency got an overall mean of 3.48, interpreted as strongly agree.